 There are hundreds of VPN providers on the market and many have a page on their website explaining why they are the best VPN provider around.
 But choosing the right VPN for Germany requires a little more precision.

-Which is why we have compiled this list of the Best VPNs for Germany, based on the following criteria.
+That is why we have compiled this list of the Best VPNs for Germany, based on the following criteria.
 Our experience and feedback suggests that these are the key benefits Germans are looking for in their VPN.

 - A reputable and reliable VPN provider with a proven track record

-- Strong encryption and privacy policies
+- Strong encryption and zero-logging policies

 - Consistently fast internet connections